 At this point, insurance does not cover the costs of our Ultrasounds.
 Since this is an elective procedure and is not intended to be a replacement for your doctor ordered Ultrasound, you will need to pay the cost of this Ultrasound as an out of pocket expense.
-We accept cash, checks, Visa, MasterCard, and debit cards.
+We accept Cash, Apple Pay, Samsung Pay, Visa, MasterCard, and Debit cards.

-What kind of Ultrasound equipment do you use to perform the 4D HD Live Ultrasounds?
+What kind of Ultrasound equipment do you use to perform the 4D 5D/HD Live Ultrasounds?